threefoldtech/threefold-sdk-ts/packages/playground/tests/frontend_selenium/selenium.md

 ### First (Run Tests against local dashboard)

 #### Prepare dashboard locally

 - In the root directory 'tfgrid-sdk-ts/', run:

-            `yarn install`
-            `yarn lerna run build`
-            `make run project=playground`
+            `yarn install`, `yarn lerna run build`, `make run project=playground`

 - You need to leave the localhost running and open a new terminal.

 ### Second (Run Tests against any live environment)

 #### update the config files to point to the target environment